NicolasFlandrois/PapyBot/README.md

 Depending on your server install, you may run this program locally and interact with it in your web browser on IP ***127.0.0.1:5000***.
 For other server install refer to your server administrator, or DNS/IP registration, for further details.
 This program is compatible with [Heroku](https://www.heroku.com/free).
 You may install it on Heroku, and run the page directly from there.
+This version is available on [my Heroku space](https://papybotapp.herokuapp.com/)

 -------------------------------------------------------------